 Joyce Estrada Bailey

-In 2012 Bethany Humphrey, the face behind Teaching and so Fourth, began her teaching career in a 6th Grade classroom in Olive Branch, Mississippi.
-After Mississippi, Ms. Humphrey relocated to Las Cruces, New Mexico where she taught Kinder, 1st , and 2nd graders in a multi-age classroom.
-Currently she resides in Las Vegas, Nevada teaching 4th graders.
-Teaching has taken Ms. Humphrey from the Southeast to the Southwest, with one constant, her passion for using musical strategies as a means to help students learn.
-This passion has not only created a positive teaching and learning environment but produced definitive results in the classroom.
+In 2012, Bethany Humphrey, the face behind Teaching and so Fourth, began her teaching career in a 6th grade classroom in Olive Branch, Mississippi.
+After Mississippi, Ms. Humphrey relocated to Las Cruces, New Mexico where she taught kindergarten, 1st, and 2nd graders in a multi-age classroom.
+Currently, she resides in Las Vegas, Nevada teaching 4th graders.
+Teaching has taken Ms. Humphrey from the Southeast to the Southwest with one constant: her passion for using musical strategies as a means to help students learn.
+This passion has not only created a positive teaching and learning environment, but has produced definitive results in the classroom.
 Now, Ms. Humphrey shares her passion for breaking the traditional mold of instruction through district, regional, and national professional development seminars.
 Ms. Humphrey’s mission and methodologies allow her to reach the highest point of student engagement.

 Juan Edgar Gonzalez, Jr.

 Current principal at Wren Elementary in Anderson School District One, Tommy has been in the education profession for over 20 years as a teacher, assistant principal, and principal.
-Born and raised in Dublin, Tommy immigrated to the United States in 1988.
-He along with his wife Tracy, and educator for over 25 years and current teacher at Daniel High School, currently reside in South Carolina where they raised their two children, Jordan, graduate of Clemson University, and Dylan, Air Force member.
-Tommy has traveled throughout Ireland, England, Scotland, Wales, Spain, Canada, Dominican Republic, and 40 of the US states.
+Born and raised in Dublin, Tommy Bolger, the current principal at Wren Elementary in Anderson School District One, has been in the education profession for over 20 years as a teacher, assistant principal, and principal.
+Tommy was born and raised in Dublin and immigrated to the United States in 1988.
+He currently resides in South Carolina with his wife Tracy, who has been an educator for over 25 years and is a current teacher at Daniel High School.
+They have two children; Jordan, a graduate of Clemson University, and Dylan, an Air Force member.
+Tommy has traveled throughout Ireland, England, Scotland, Wales, Spain, Canada, the Dominican Republic, and 40 of the US states.
 Tommy loves to travel and finds experiences such as driving from Alaska to South Carolina to be helpful when working with students.

 "Being able to visit schools in other countries is a great way for us to see what other educators teach their students and ways that can help you expand your craft and do what we in education call 'school espionage'."